GDesigns49/Service-Generating-interface/README.md

-# Personal-Projects
+# Service Generating Interface
-This Repo contain projects done with CSS, HTML and JavaScript.
+This Repo contains an interface designed with CSS, HTML and JavaScript to display a list of services delivered by a tech hub.